Tucson Immigrant Workers' Project

-The Project designs and conducts outreach and trainings to low-wage workers on employment rights and self-advocacy.
+The Project designs and conducts outreach and trainings for low-wage immigrant workers on employment rights and self-advocacy.
 These presentations are tailored to the specific audiences, language abilities and concerns of the community organizations that host them.
-Over the 2011-2012 academic year the Project conducted workplace rights presentations and "train the trainers" workshops throughout Tucson reaching well over 200 immigrant workers.
-Presentations ranged from general workplace rights presentations to domestic workers' rights presentations or wage theft presentations.
+Presentations range from general workplace rights presentations to domestic workers' rights presentations or wage theft presentations.
 The project also provides trainings and technical assistance to community organizations and leaders on issues related to the exploitation of immigrant workers.

 Public Policy Research

-Through its advocacy on behalf of immigrant workers, the Project has achieved the following successes in the past few years:
+Through its advocacy on behalf of immigrant workers, the Workers’ Rights Clinic has achieved the following successes in the past few years:

 Our "know your rights" packets provide workers with information about their rights at work in Arizona.
-They are available in a number of languages, below.
+They are available below in Spanish and English, and please let us know if you would like a packet in another language.
 Contact us to schedule an outreach presentation!

 Questions about your rights at work?
 Interested in scheduling a workplace rights presentation?
-Call us to schedule an appointment at 621-7331.
-Please leave a message with your name and number and someone will follow up with you soon.
+Contact us to schedule an appointment at 621-7331 or email@example.com and we will follow up with you within one business day.